blakelapierre/helloworld/sprints.md

                 x watchmen project to watch for github events (https://github.com/blakelapierre/watchmen)

+                having some issues with permissions while loading dependencies (need to rethink)

-            game should be more than a black screen that wants access to your mic
+            x game should be more than a black screen that wants access to your mic

+            game should actually be in sync

+                needs an in-depth look with refreshed eyes

     Players:

         Anything